 But it doesn’t stop there.

 An oddly specific list of subjects comprises the remainder of the text.
-For example, teachers may now instruct their students about the painting the “Embarkation of the Pilgrims” including its religious messages.
+For example, teachers may now instruct their students about the painting, “Embarkation of the Pilgrims,” including its religious messages.
 Schools can discuss the religious views of the signers of the Declaration of Independence and the “appeal made to the biblical exodus in the fight for independence.”
 Students can now hear about the positive impact of religious leaders like Billy Graham and the inclusion of the words “under God” in the Pledge of Allegiance.

-Judeo Christian Influence Not Always Positive
+Judeo-Christian Influence Not Always Positive

 Disputed Facts

-America as a Christian nation is a disputed point among academics, and clearly SB 1828 leans into the narrative that America was intended to be a Christian nation.
+America as a Christian nation is a disputed point among academics, and clearly, SB 1828 leans into the narrative that America was intended to be a Christian nation.
 There is no doubt that many of the founding fathers worshipped a Judeo-Christian God.
 It is also true that some were deists and others were of no particular religious persuasion.

 The very fact that the First Amendment to the Constitution guarantees "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof,” seems to intellectually require that we acknowledge that founders and influential leaders throughout our 250-year history were Christian and non-Christian.
-When clear and accurate, it seems appropriate to reference the influence of religion, Christian or not, played in historic events and decisions.
+When clear and historically accurate, it seems appropriate to reference the influence of religion, Christian or not, on historic events and decisions.

 A Bill in Search of a Problem

-It is understandable in Tennessee that teachers and school districts would be wary of teaching topics regarding race, politics, or even current events following legislation banning books, “divisive topics,” and a rash of teacher firings in districts across the country.
+It is understandable in Tennessee that teachers and school districts would be wary of teaching topics about race, politics, or even current events following legislation banning books, “divisive topics,” and the rash of teacher firings in districts across the country.
 Tennessee, however, is a “deep red” state where intertwining Christian values with any school subject wouldn’t generate many serious complaints.
 Tennessee already allows the Bible to be taught as history and literature.

 It has long been understood, though some have tested the limits, that teachers in public schools cannot proselytize to their students.
-However, pilgrims seeking religious freedom, the words of George Washington that reference God, and even the sermons of Jonathan Edwards as American literature have long been fair game in Tennessee.
+However, pilgrims seeking religious freedom, the words of George Washington that reference God, and even the sermons of Puritan preacher Jonathan Edwards as American literature have long been fair game in Tennessee.

 Reply